Patrick Emerling

 Patrick W. Emerling (born September 19, 1992) is an American professional stock car racing driver and team owner.
-He competes part-time in the NASCAR Whelen Modified Tour, driving the No. 07 Chevrolet for his own team, Emerling Motorsports, as well as part-time in the NASCAR Xfinity Series, driving the No. 35/53 Chevrolet Camaro/Toyota Supra for Emerling-Gase Motorsports, a team that he co-owns with fellow driver Joey Gase.
+He competes full-time in the NASCAR Whelen Modified Tour, driving the No. 1 Chevrolet for USNEPower Motorsports.
+He previously competed part-time in the NASCAR Xfinity Series, driving the No. 07 Chevrolet Camaro SS for SS-Green Light Racing, and part-time in the NASCAR Craftsman Truck Series, driving the No. 75 and No. 07/7 Chevrolet Silverado RST for Henderson Motorsports and Spire Motorsports respectively.

 Racing career

 Emerling began racing in the NASCAR Whelen Modified Tour in 2011.
 He drove the No. 07 Chevrolet/Ford for his team.
-He ultimately finished 13th in the points standings.
+He ultimately finished thirteenth in the points standings.

-Emerling kept running the full schedule in the series up to 2015, where he finished 5th in the overall standings.
+Emerling kept running the full schedule in the series up to 2015, where he finished fifth in the overall standings.
 He only began running a few races in the succeeding years.

 In 2017, Emerling got his first win in the series at Bristol, where he also began on the pole.
-He had two top 5 finishes and three top 10 finishes in the season.
+He had two top-five finishes and three top-ten finishes in the season.

 In 2017, Emerling made his Truck Series debut, driving the No. 83 Chevrolet Silverado for Copp Motorsports at Loudon.
 He started 20th and finished 23rd due to engine problems.
 He returned to the truck at Texas, where he started 23rd and finished 26th due to a crash.

 In 2018, Emerling was barely beaten by Chase Dowling at Loudon and finished second in the race.
-He had a total of three top fives and five top tens.
+He had a total of three top-fives and five top-tens.

 Emerling continued running some Modified races in the 2019 season.

 On May 20, 2020, it was announced that Emerling would make his debut in the Xfinity Series, driving the No. 02 for Our Motorsports at the Spring Bristol race.

 On December 14, 2020, it was announced that Emerling would return to Our to run another part-time schedule with the team in 2021, although now in their new second car, the No. 03, as Brett Moffitt became the full-time driver of the No. 02 that Emerling drove in his one start in 2020.
-After the No. 03 failed to qualify for the first few races of the season due to it not having enough owner points with entry lists of over 40 cars, Our Motorsports acquired the No. 23 car jointly fielded by RSS Racing and Reaume Brothers Racing before the race at Las Vegas in March, and Emerling ran his races in that car.
+After the No. 03 failed to qualify for the first few races of the season due to it not having enough owner points with entry lists of over forty cars, Our Motorsports acquired the No. 23 car jointly fielded by RSS Racing and Reaume Brothers Racing before the race at Las Vegas in March, and Emerling ran his races in that car.
 He also finished second in the Modified Tour championship with three wins.